corda/corda-docs-portal/content/en/apps/payments/payment-service-flows.md

 ## `AddPaymentAccount`

 Create a record of an existing payment account in the application.
-Without a payment account, you cannot make payments.

 ### Parameters